MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 - Field Title Payment J – Updated Field Position 322-339, Field Title, Length and General Field Description.
 - Field Title 340-499 – Updated Length to 160.

-## Accounts payable: 1099 – How do I change the 1099 box and values for a vendor that wasn’t tracking 1099 information throughout the year
+## Accounts payable: 1099 – How do I change the 1099 box and values for a vendor that wasn’t tracking 1099 information throughout the year?
 Use the Update 1099 functionality (**Accounts payable > Vendors>All vendors > Select a vendor > Vendor tab in ribbon > Update 1099**) to go through previously paid invoice transactions to reassign the 1099 data appropriately according to the settings on the **Tax 1099** tab on the **Vendor** page.

 ## Can I run the Update 1099 for all my vendors at once?